We were aiming for the Grammos mountain.

 This area of Eordaia is the centre of Greece’s real power… Four gigantic electricity stations provide three quarters of all of Greece’s electricity, pumping and burning all day and night.

-While Giristroula works on a book inside the house, I sit with the professor’s husband on the porch.
+While Giristroula worked on a book inside the house, I sat with the professor’s husband on the porch.

-He has lived many years in the area, working his way up from apprentice to one of the directors of one of the power plants.
-He tells me about Kryovrisi.
+He had lived many years in the area, working his way up from apprentice to one of the directors of one of the power plants.
+He told me about Kryovrisi.

-My story teller shifts his seat round and points his glass close behind my head.
+My storyteller shifted his seat round and pointed his glass close behind my head.

 “That was his house, over there.”

-I turn to look at a broken down old building.
+I turned to look at a broken down old building.